gelisam/n-ary-functor/README.md

 Just ("2","....")
 ```

-Notice how even in such a complicated case, no type annotations are needed, as `nmap` is written with type inference in mind.
+Notice how even in such a complicated case, no type annotations are needed, as n-ary-functor is written with type inference in mind.

 ## Defining your own instance